canndrew/netsim/docs/02_hello_world.md

 ```

 `node::ipv4::machine()` takes single argument which is a function that will
-be executed once virtual device is ready.
+be executed on the simulated machine.
 This function takes single argument -
-IP address assigned to newly created device.
+the IP address assigned to the machine's network interface.
 Also note that this function
-will be run in a separate thread.
+will run in a separate thread.
 So anything you do here won't block
-the main thread or other virtual devices.
+the main thread or other simulated devices.
-Also, `node::ipv4::machine()` does not create networking device right away.
+Also, `node::ipv4::machine()` does not create the networked device right away.
-It creates a recipe that later will be used to build virtual device.
+It creates a recipe that later will be used to build the device.

-Now we'll build and run simulated device:
+Now we'll build and run the simulated device:

 ```rust
 use netsim::{spawn, Ipv4Range};